About Uber Technologies, Inc.

 Uber reported that revenue rose to $7.5 billion in 2017, $1 billion higher than its 2016 sales.
 The company said it lost $4.5 billion in 2017, which includes write-downs, stock-based compensation expenses, and legal costs.
 Uber has said it pays out just more than 80% of the fares paid on its platform for driver pay and incentives to riders and drivers.

 The company reported a profit on paper in the 2018 second quarter with the help of proceeds from the sales of its operations in Russia and Southeast Asia.
 The company maintains a minority interest in both endeavors.
-Operationally, it expects to lose money for some time to come.
+Operationally, it expects to lose money for some time.

 At first, Uber’s strategy was to get its app running in a city and ask permission later.
 As the company grew aggressively it attracted more attention from municipal regulators and opposition from the taxi industry.
 In response, New York City has set a limit on the number of licenses available to ride share drivers.
 London allowed Uber to remain in operation after a contentious argument about its competitive practices.
 Some cities tried to enforce more stringent qualifications for drivers such as background reports and finger printing.
 In some markets, statewide legislation voided local restrictions on ride sharing companies.